jhalaga/weather-widget/README.md

 1. **Download APK**
    - Go to [Releases](../../releases) page
-   - Download the latest `weather-widget-v3.0.apk`
+   - Download the latest `weather-widget-vX.X.apk`
    - Install on your Android device

 2. **Add Widget**